Diploma of Screen and Media (CUA51015)

 What are the entry requirements?

 TrainSmart Australia will assess a student’s ‘academic suitability’ to ensure the student has the best chance of success.
 This is determined by either:

 - The student providing TrainSmart Australia with a copy of an Australian year 12 certificate; or,

 - The student completing the Core Skills Profile for Adults online assessment passing at or above Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.

 What are my career prospects?

-On completion of the Diploma in Screen and Media, you’ll be qualified to work as a make-up artist in a number of different fields and media.
+On completion of the Screen and Media program, you’ll be qualified to work as a make-up artist in a number of different fields and media.
 These include television, theatre, fashion, film, print, magazines, red carpet and celebrity work, events and many more.
 You could be employed in a range of businesses, or work on a freelance basis.

 Remuneration varies for make-up artists, with highly experienced make-up artists often able to earn more.
 As such, your earning potential will generally increase as you develop your skills and build your experience.
 Generally speaking, you can expect to earn up to $450 a day working on high-profile movies, or up to $180 doing special make-overs for individuals for photography purposes.